hanhanwu/readings/ReadingNotes_DMBible.md

     * Assume there are m ordinal features, each feature has n objects.
     * Let's focus on the fth feature first. <b>Normalize its value into [0,1] range.</b> For example, this feature has value "small", "mid" and "large", and we consider these values as 1,2,3 respectively. min=1, max=3.
 For object i, its value is "mid", so the normalized value will be `(2-1)/(3-1) = 0.5`.
 In a word, the normalization formula is `Xif = (v-min)/(max-min)`, here v is the numerical value for object i
     * After normalization, we can calculate `d(i,j)` using the above numerical distance calculation methods such as Euclidean, Manhattan.
 For example we use Manhattan, for object i, j that each has m features, we have `d(i,j) = abs(Xi1-Xj1) + abs(Xi2-Xj2) + .... + abs(Xim-Xjm)`

+* Proximity measure for mixed-type features
+  * scale them all into [0,1] range first, them measure the proximity

+* Cosin Similarity
+  * Data such as text data can be sparse
+  * When there are many 0, traditional measure does not work well since 0 does not really mean match.
+Therefore we need a method that focuses on non-zero data match and the frequency of them

   <b>weekdays are too busy, TO BE CONTINUED....</b>